 For the price, dial temperature not as precise as some would have liked.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A kegerator, or beer dispenser, offers a way to keep beer fresh and serve it with style and ease.
-If you are a frequent beer drinker, this is one of the most convenient and environmentally friendly ways to enjoy your favorite beverage.
+If you are a frequent beer drinker, this is one of the most convenient and environmentally friendly ways to enjoy a mug of your favorite beverage.

 Kegerators may be designed for indoor or outdoor use, and they may be freestanding or built-in in design.
 In addition to being a classy way to serve beer, a kegerator gives you more control over the temperature of your beer so you can enjoy it at its best and keep it fresh longer.
 Kegerators vary in size, which determines the keg size — and therefore the variety of beers — you’re able to store.
 As long as your kegerator is kept at the proper temperature, you can expect it to preserve a keg of beer for several months.

 Any kegerator is an investment, but you’re likely to save money by purchasing beer in kegs (or brewing it yourself) and reducing the energy and space needed to keep beer cold.
 To learn more about kegerators and their features, read our buying guide.